Quodatum/basex-node/README.md

 basex - a node.js Basex client
 ===========================

-This is a complete Basex client for node.js.
+This will be a Basex client for node.js.
+Currently NO working functionality.

 ## Inspiration